-Induction of anaesthesia (dogs, cats and pet rabbits):
+Induction of anaesthesia:

 The induction dose of the veterinary medicinal product is based on data taken from controlled laboratory and field studies and is the amount of drug required for 9 of 10 patients (i.e. 90th percentile) to be successfully induced for anaesthesia.